luke185/CP3407_MyClean/user_stories/notifications_for_clients.md

 2. Add workflow to send an email notification when a client booking is confirmed or cancelled by a provider (if not automatic) (05/04/2025)
 ### + DONE
 >   V1: Week / Chapter 2
-1.

-Note: We were delayed completing this user story due to some testing issues.
-We needed multiple testers working at the same time to test the functionality completely and adequately.
+*Note: We were delayed completing this user story due to some testing issues.
+We needed multiple testers working at the same time to test the functionality completely and adequately.*

+1. Add workflow to send an email notification when a client makes a booking and the day before a booking occurs.
+(07/04/2025)
+2. Add workflow to send an email notification when a client booking is confirmed or cancelled by a provider (if not automatic) (07/04/2025)

 ## UI Design